walkerke/us-boundaries/README.md

 US Boundaries
 ================

-This repo is to create scripts to turn US Census Bureau shapefiles into R objects for composite maps of the US, with insets for Alaska and Hawaii.
+This repo is to create scripts to turn US Census Bureau shapefiles into R sp objects for the 48 contiguous US states.

 The US Census Bureau cartographic shapefiles are available here